 Students who cannot continue in a course have an obligation to withdraw officially.
-Students are encouraged to consult with instructors and academic counselors concerning class withdrawals.
+Students are encouraged to consult with instructors concerning class withdrawals.

-Students may officially withdraw on the web through the last day of the 12th week of instruction (or 75 percent of the class meetings, whichever is less) and receive a transcript symbol of "W".
+Students may officially withdraw on the web through the last day of the 12th week of instruction (or 75 percent of the class meetings, whichever is less and receive a transcript symbol of "W".